Tuesday, February 18, 2014

 To say the movie was "touching" would be somewhat of an understatement.
 Rather, it sparked a whole series of colorful memories worth preserving, memories of my own experience as a child in the rainforest.
 If an image of me running around naked with body paint through the jungle came to mind, that isn't exactly what I meant... but you're getting there.

-It was June of 1998, I was 10 years old, and my family was embarking on another annual foreign excursion.
-The target locations were India and Nepal, and our backpacks were all decked out for a Himalayan adventure that, should things go according to plan, would culminate near the base of Everest/Lhotse.
+It was June of 1998, I was 10 years old, and my family was embarking on another annual adventure.
+The target locations were the Himalayas of India and Nepal, and our backpacks were all decked out for a mountain adventure that, should things go according to plan, would culminate near the base of Everest/Lhotse.
 To say the least, things definitely didn't go according to plan and, sparing you from a complicated blur of details, I eventually found myself several weeks later on a rickety local bus making its way to the southern jungle outpost town of Puerto Ayacucho on the Venezuelan-Colombian border.
 I'm sure things have drastically changed over the past 16 years, but from what I recall, Puerto Ayacucho to me was the end of the known earth.
 It was a quiet and dusty little town, with a central square where a medley of indigenous people (in varying degrees of nakedness) would come to trade and sell goods - home cooked foods, exotic produce, live animals, woven baskets, bone and seed jewelry, furs and feathers, machetes and rifles - like a living scene from the colonial exploration era.

 Our arrival in this town, where we were the only foreigners as far as we knew, was completely unscripted.
 We ended up staying with a local man in his home/office on the edge of town.
 I remember him being an educated, middle-age Venezuelan man who was exceptionally courteous and highly passionate about his country.
 His place was filled with topographic maps and photos of the Amazon, expedition notes and documents, and indigenous artifacts hanging from the walls gathering dust.
 At the time, I wasn't quite sure what exactly it was that he did, but now in retrospect, I believe he was some combination of a rainforest conservationist and a recently turned eco-excursion operator - back in a time when taking trips out into the Amazon for people other than researchers or risk-takers was just starting up.
 Spending time with him was completely inspiring to me as a child, as he told me of the wonders of the rainforest and its people, as if it were a hidden Eden.
 By the end of the second day, I was practically begging my parents to take me into the jungle.
-Naturally, my mother was the most hesitant, but after a few hours of convincing (father) and whining (myself), she agreed.
+Naturally, my mother was the most hesitant, but after a few hours of convincing (father) and whining (myself), she finally agreed.
 The entire next day was spent organizing a dinky motorboat, food, supplies, a translator, and other necessities for a 5 day journey into one of the remotest locations on the planet.
 It was determined that the group would consist of my family, along with a Mestizo boat commander, a Spanish-English translator, and an Indian guide of the Piaroa tribe.

 The Piaroa guide